SacredData/hyper-music/_posts/2020-08-26-Nineteen-Years.md

 **It's almost as if our tragic foreign policy leads to similar kinds of destruction here at home.**

 This piece of music is intended to awaken the anti-war spirit of the American citizenry.
 I trust that my fellow Americans are not cruel, awful, or vicious people - they are just carelessly, tragically, and ruthlessly uninformed.

-I hope, for our own sake, that we do not remain this way for much longer.
-How long can a country be occupied?
+I hope, for our collective sake, that we do not remain this way for much longer.

-How long can an occupier occupy?
+But for each year we do remain at war, a new movement will be composed & performed, then added to the end of this work.
+We will catalog the history of this horrific oppression, enabled by the brain-dead American demos.